ThePhantomPig791/titan-shifter-megapack-docs/docs/titans.md

 # Titans

-There are a total of 9 titans in this pack, each with unique abilities, and some with variations influencing its skin and stats.
+There are a total of 9 titans in this pack, each with unique abilities and appearances, and some with variations influencing its skin and stats.

 * [Attack Titan](./titans/attack.md)
 * [Female Titan](./titans/female.md)